 The Law of Love

 What good is it, my brothers, if someone says he has faith but does not have works?
 Can that faith save him?
 15 If a brother or sister is poorly clothed and lacking in daily food, 16 and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that?
 17 So also faith by itself, if it does not have works, is dead.
 18 But someone will say, “You have faith and I have works.”
 Show me your faith apart from your works, and I will show you my faith by my works.
 19 You believe that God is one; you do well.
 Even the demons believe- and shudder!James 2:14-26

 Sustaining faith is EVIDENCED or VALIDATED externally for others to see by the good works of a changed life.
-If there is no evidence of good works, likely there is no sustaining faith.
-If there is no sustaining faith, there is no saving faith.
-A claim to faith when all external evidence is to the contrary is an indication of no faith or dead faith.
+If there are no good works, likely there is no sustaining faith.
+If there is no sustaining faith, there was no saving faith.
+Claiming faith when all external evidence is to the contrary is an indication of no faith or , as James says, dead faith.

-Earlier, examples were given of forms of faith in which the whole person is not involved.
-The three major categories of the inner person are intellect, emotions, and will.
-True faith always involves all three elements.
-False faith may take the form of “intellectual faith,” “emotional faith,” “willful faith,” or combinations of any two of the three divisions of the inner person.
+Earlier, we discussed intellectual and other forms of faith in which the whole person is not involved.
+The major categories of the inner person are intellect, emotions, imagination, and will.
+True faith always involves all elements.
+False faith may take the form of “intellectual faith,” “emotional faith,” “willful faith,” or combinations of any two or three of the major divisions of the inner person.

 Faith Without Good Works

 God knows whether or not we have saving faith.
 Scripture says we too can know for certainty whether or not we have saving faith.
 But can we know if the claim of faith by someone else is true?
 We cannot see into their heart, only God can do that.
 We have only limited observations of their outward behavior.
 But James says unless a person who claims to have faith shows outward behavioral evidence of an inward new spirit, then we and they have no reason to believe the claim.
 Such a person should carefully examine themselves to see if they truly do have saving faith.

-James provides two examples of spurious faith: The first is absence of fruitfulness of faith toward people.
+James provides four examples of genuine faith’s characteristics.
+The first is genuine faith is not indifferent, but involved (2:15-16).
+He illustrates this with an example of bad behavior.
 James says, “If a brother or sister is poorly clothed and lacking in daily food, 16 and one of you says to them, “Go in peace, be warmed and filled,” without giving them the things needed for the body, what good is that?
-The lesson is: 17 So also faith by itself, if it does not have works, is dead.”
-The second example is absence of fruitfulness of faith toward God.
-James says, “You believe that God is one; you do well.
-Even the demons believe and shudder!”
+17 So also faith by itself, if it does not have works, is dead.”
+No doubt, many of us have witnessed that kind of response to need.